Finger Injuries Prevention in Handball

 Anatomical Structure of Hands

 There are 14 bones in the fingers: 2 in the thumb and 3 in each of the other four fingers.
 These bones are called “phalanges”.
 There are 5 bones in the palm or “metacarpus”.
-These bones are called “metacarpals”.
-The hand is attached to the forearm by a joint called the wrist or “carpus”.
+These bones are called “metacarpals.”
+The hand is attached to the forearm by a joint called the wrist or “carpus.”
 There are 8 bones in the wrist.
-These bones are called “carpals”.
+These bones are called “carpals.”

 Each finger has three small bones (phalanges) separated by two interphalangeal joints.
-The thumb is unique and has one interphalangeal joint and only two small phalange bones
+The thumb is unique and has one interphalangeal joint and only two small phalange bones.

 Common Finger Injuries in Handball

-Examples of finger injuries in handball include
+Examples of finger injuries in handball include sprains, fractures, dislocations, ligament injuries, and tendon injuries.

 Sprains

 Ligament injuries often occur when the finger is bent awkwardly, leading to pain, swelling, and limited mobility.
+Sprains are the most common type of finger injuries in handball.

 Fractures of the phalanges (fingers) and metacarpals (long bones in the hand) are less common than joint dislocations but occur also as a result of being hit on the end of the finger in handball.
 Direct impact or excessive force can lead to broken bones in the fingers, requiring immediate medical attention.